 If you have lived in Queensland all your life, have recently moved here or just landed for your holidays, it’s important to understand and keep reassessing your disaster risk, which varies depending on where you are in Queensland and your personal circumstances.

-Since 2011, Queenslanders have faced more than 70 disaster events including storms, fires, cyclones, storm tides and floods.
-These disasters have impacted almost every corner of the State and cost more than $14.5 billion in insurance claims.
+Since 2011, Queenslanders have faced 100 disaster events including storms, fires, cyclones, storm tides and floods.
+These disasters have impacted almost every corner of the State and cost more than $20 billion in insurance claims.

 Queensland’s sub-tropical and tropical climate means that people’s experiences of natural disasters are very different to other parts of the country.
 Visitors or new residents can find Queensland’s weather patterns confusing.
 For example, in southern states the winters tend to be wetter than in summer, with dryer periods leading to fire risk.
 In contrast, Queensland’s wet season tends to occur in the summer months, which is why fire risk is greater in winter through to spring.